 Confirm you have a valid travel signature on page 3 of your I-20.
 If not, you can request an updated signature from ISS.
 Please consider that it will take some time to for this to be mailed to you, and international mailing rates may vary.

 Check your email regularly.
-SEVIS often requires additional information to reactivate your status (such as a transcript copy, proof of travel, or other documents).
+SEVP often requires additional information to reactivate your status (such as a transcript copy, proof of travel, or other documents).
 If additional documents are required, ISS will contact you via your Reed email.
-SEVIS allows a very short response time, so you must submit required documents to us within 1-2 days.
+SEVP allows a very short response time, so you must submit required documents to us within 1-2 days.
 Once your request has been approved, ISS will notify you via email.

 Re-enter the U.S. with all required travel documents, including a valid F-1 visa after your record is set back to 'active'.
 Note that reactivation times vary.
 ISS cannot guarantee when your record will be turned back to 'active'.
 Because you will not be able to enter the U.S. unless your record is 'active', you may want to wait until your request is approved before purchasing airfare.
+If your record is not approved for 'reactivation' you will need to work with ISS to create a new 'initial' SEVIS record and I-20, see "Returning to Reed after a leave of five months or longer" below for further information.

 Returning to Reed after a leave of five months or longer